ViaVersion/.github/profile/README.md

 ## Standalone proxies

 These are proxies you host.
 By connecting through them with your client (can be modded or unmodded), you can join servers of different versions.
-Depending on the setup, these include ViaVersion, ViaBackwards, ViaRewind, and ViaLegacy.
+Depending on the setup, these include ViaVersion, ViaBackwards, ViaRewind, ViaLegacy and ViaAprilFools.

 |                     | [VIAaaS](https://github.com/ViaVersion/VIAaaS)                                                              | [ViaProxy](https://github.com/ViaVersion/ViaProxy)                      |
 |---------------------|-------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------|